shivalkarrahul/demo-three-tier-app-on-aws/README.md

 <details>
 <summary>📖 Theory: High Availability and Traffic Management</summary>

-In this step, we make the Flask application highly available and fault-tolerant:
+In this step, we make the Flask application **highly available and fault-tolerant**:
-Theory: High Availability and Traffic Management
+• We configure an **Application Load Balancer (ALB)** to handle all incoming traffic.
+• We create a **Target Group (TG)** to manage our EC2 instances and their health.
+• The ALB distributes traffic only to healthy instances in the **Auto Scaling Group (ASG)**, ensuring seamless availability.

+---

+#### Detailed Explanation

+**Application Load Balancer (ALB)**
-To ensure our application can handle a large number of users and remain available even if an instance fails, we use a Load Balancer.
-A Load Balancer (ALB) acts as a single point of contact for all incoming traffic.
-It then automatically distributes that traffic across multiple healthy instances in our Auto Scaling Group (ASG).
-This prevents any single instance from becoming a bottleneck and ensures that the application remains responsive, even under heavy load.
+An ALB acts as a single entry point for users.
+It distributes incoming requests across multiple EC2 instances in the ASG.
+By spreading traffic, it prevents any single instance from being overloaded and ensures consistent application responsiveness.

+**Target Group (TG)**
+A Target Group is a collection of EC2 instances registered under the ALB.
+- The ALB forwards incoming traffic to this group.
+- The TG performs **health checks** on each instance.
-A Target Group (TG) is a logical grouping of our EC2 instances.
-The Load Balancer forwards traffic to a Target Group, and the Target Group then routes the requests to the individual instances.
-The Target Group also performs health checks to ensure that only healthy instances receive traffic.
-If an instance fails a health check, the Target Group automatically stops sending traffic to it until it recovers or is replaced by the ASG.
-This continuous health monitoring is what makes our architecture fault-tolerant and highly available.
+- If an instance fails a health check, the TG automatically stops routing traffic to it until it is healthy again or replaced by the ASG.

-The combination of a Load Balancer, a Target Group, and an Auto Scaling Group creates a robust, self-healing system: the ASG maintains the desired number of instances, the Target Group monitors their health, and the Load Balancer ensures that all user requests are efficiently distributed among the available, healthy instances.
+**Auto Scaling Group (ASG) Integration**
+The ASG works with the ALB and TG to maintain a resilient setup:
+- The ASG ensures the desired number of instances is always running.
+- If an instance becomes unhealthy, the ASG replaces it.
+- The ALB and TG seamlessly route traffic only to healthy instances.

+---

+✅ Together, the **ALB, Target Group, and Auto Scaling Group** create a **self-healing, highly available system** that can handle increased user load and maintain uptime even in the event of failures.

 </details>

 ### 1. Create a Target Group (TG)
 1. Go to AWS Console → **EC2 Dashboard**